linsmod/RpcOverHttp/readme.md

     }
 ```

-*you should build your server project as a dll instead of an application(exe).*
+**you should build your server project as a dll instead of an application(exe).** when using iis-intergration

 then copy all the output dlls into site’s bin folder(create one if non exists).